Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

 From the `FIRtro` and `pre.di.c` projects by the pioneer @rripio.

+- Bass, treble and target curves have a 2nd order slope
 - Loudness contour curves span from 70 to 90 phon
-- Bass, treble and target curves have a 2nd order slope

 ### Default curves `share/eq.sample.R20_audiotools`

 From the `audiotools` project, **these ones are the default for you to dump inside** `share/eq/`

-- Loudness contour curves span from 0 to 90 phon
 - Bass, treble and target curves have a 1st order slope

-Equal loudness compensation will be applied even when listening below 70 phon (dBSPL).
+- Loudness contour curves spans from 0 to 90 phon, so that loudness compensation will be applied even when listening below 70 dBSPL (i.e. below level -13 dB, aka volume)

 ### Make your own EQ curves